by Eaman Elhadri

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more information.

 You don’t need much to start homeschooling

 Ahhh.
 The beginning days of homeschooling.
 The confusion.
 The overwhelm!

 It’s common to think that purchasing everything under the sun is necessary when starting off homeschooling, but is that really true?
 If you’re wondering, “What products or supplies do I really need for homeschooling?”
-You don’t need much!
 Read on….